Hinton St Mary Mosaic

 The Hinton St Mary Mosaic is a large, almost complete Roman mosaic discovered at Hinton St Mary, Dorset, England in 1963.
 It appears to feature a portrait bust of Jesus Christ as its central motif, which could be the oldest depiction of Jesus Christ anywhere in the Roman Empire.
 A second mosaic was found during 2022 excavations on the site.
-The mosaic found in 1963 was chosen as Object 44 in the BBC Radio 4 programme A History of the World in 100 Objects, presented by British Museum director Neil MacGregor.
+The mosaic was chosen as Object 44 in the BBC Radio 4 programme A History of the World in 100 Objects, presented by British Museum director Neil MacGregor.

+The mosaic has two wings in its north-east angle set at about a right angle.
+The room is 8.5 m by 6 m, connected to the east-west long axis.
 The mosaic covered two rooms, joined by a small decorated threshold.
 It is largely red, yellow and cream in colouring.
 On stylistic grounds it has been dated to the 4th century and is attributed to the mosaic workshop of Durnovaria (modern Dorchester).
 It is currently in storage at the British Museum, although the central medallion is on display there.

 Christian panel

 The panel in the larger room is 17 by 15 ft.
-A central circle surrounds a portrait bust of a man in a white pallium standing before a Christian chi-rho symbol flanked by two pomegranates.
+A central circle surrounds a portrait bust of a man wearing what might be a pallium standing before a Christian chi-rho symbol flanked by two pomegranates.
 He is generally identified as Christ, although the Emperor Constantine I has also been suggested despite the absence of any insignia or identifiers pointing to a particular emperor other than the chi-rho.
 On each side of this are four lunettes, each featuring conventional forest and hunting vignettes, mostly of a dog and a deer.
 In the corners are four quarter circles containing portrait busts, either representing the winds or the seasons.